spekulatius/laravel-commonmark-blog/README.md

 ....
 ```

-Default values can be set using the key `defaults` in the config file.
+Default values can be set under `defaults` in the config file.
 A great resource on what to include is [joshbuchea/HEAD](https://github.com/joshbuchea/HEAD).

-### How to Add a Simple Listing Page
+### How to Add a Article Listing Page

-Listing pages can be created by adding a page called `index.md` in a directory.
-With this, the blade-rendering function of gets the following parameters passed in:
+Listing pages can be created by adding a file called `index.md` within a directory.
+With this, the rendering method of gets the following parameters passed in:

  - the complete frontmatter (the current list page' frontmatter merged with the `defaults` from [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php),
  - the CommonMark-rendered content of the listing page as `$content`,
  - the `$total_pages` as the number of pages,
- - the `$current_page` for the number of the page, and
+ - the `$current_page` for the number of the page,
+ - the `$base_url` for the pagination pages, and
  - the `$articles` for the ariticles.

-With this information your Blade-file should be able to render a complete page.
-For listing pages a directory will be created and the required files will be added to cover the pagination.
-In addition the numbered page-files an index file is added to allow a "root"-page without page number.
+With this information your Blade-file should be able to render a complete article listing page.
+In addition the numbered page-files an `index` file is added to allow a "root"-page without page number.
+The following example explains this more.

 If three listing pages with articles need to be created the following files would be created: